sourcegraph/handbook/content/support/index.md

 ## How we intersect with other teams
+We are a [customer-first company](../company/customer-first.md).
 We work alongside just about every team.
 Here is how we add value to each other and a collaboration overview for each pairing.

 ### Customer Engineers (CEs)
 - **How support adds value to CE:** Support helps customers both pre- and post-sales, and allowing CEs to do more proactive work by taking on the reactive technical troubleshooting work when customers experience issues.